-To get started, we all need help on what to do and where to look.
-Here are some recommendations regarding:
+To get started, we all need help with what to do and where to look.
+Here are some recommendations:

 Read Astronomical Books

 If you want to study stargazing, only practical work is not just enough.
 You need to enhance your knowledge theoretically, too.
-For that, I recommend to read astronomical books.
+For that, I recommend reading astronomical books.

 Here are some of my recommendations for astronomical books-

 - Nightwatch: A Practical Guide to Viewing the Universe by Terence Dickinson

 - Turn Left at Orion: Hundreds of Night Sky Objects to See in a Home Telescope – and How to Find Them by McMillan Eric, Chaisson, Steve

 - 50 Things To See With A Small Telescope by John A Read

 - Astronomy: A Self-Teaching Guide by Dinah L. Moché

 - Find the Constellations by H. A. Rey